PipInSpace/pipinspace.github.io/text-src/blog/Hiding Data.md

-A while back I began experimenting with hiding data in unsuspecting images or text, also known as stenography.
+A while back I began experimenting with hiding data in innocuous images or text, also known as stenography.
 The idea is that messages or files are not encrypted but instead hidden in a way that makes detection difficult.
 When communicating in a public network, users sharing large amounts of encrypted files may arouse suspicion but "sharing a few memes" with your friends looks far less interesting.
 I've looked into two stenography methods in particular: subtle pixel manipulation in images (image-code) and the generation of nonsense texts with a reversible algorithm (Scipher).
 Both are implemented in public repositories on my [GitHub profile](https://github.com/PipInSpace).

 ## Image-Code
 My goal with [image-code](https://github.com/PipInSpace/image-code) was to write a programm that is able to include any data (not just other images) within a PNG image without disrupting it too much.
 The program takes in an image (most file formats are supported) and a file to be encoded (a simple message may be saved as a .txt file).
 The program outputs a new PNG image that can be decoded by a similarly configured program to return the initial file content.<br>